$560,568Average Value$296Average Price per Sq Ft28Homes For Sale

 Homes from the rural north to the central town

 The closer homes are to Milford’s town center, the closer they are to each other.
 Victorian, colonial, and Cape Cod style homes cluster together on the downtown residential streets, while the rural northern pockets primarily feature large Colonials separated by trees and set back behind grand, well-kept lawns.
-Sidewalks are common and well-maintained throughout the community, and streetlights keep the paths illuminated after dark.
+Sidewalks are common and well-maintained throughout the neighborhood, and streetlights keep the paths illuminated after dark.
 While one of the appeals of Milford, like most exurban areas, is the relative affordability of housing compared to the major metro areas, some of the more grandiose homes can still command a steep price.
 Homes in Milford typically run between $550,000 for a 3-bedroom home, and $670,000 for a 4-bedroom home.

 A rambler style house with solar panels in Milford.